GirlsCodersWarsaw/stripe_clerk/README.md

 Credits
 ====
-Stripe Clerk engine to RubyClerks was made as a part of Rails Girls Summer of Code 2015 program.
+Stripe Clerk engine was made as a project of [Rails Girls Summer of Code 2015](http://railsgirlssummerofcode.org) program.

 __RubyClerks:__ Thanks to project author and our amazing mentor [Torsten Rüger](https://github.com/dancinglightning)